MicrosoftEdge/MSEdgeExplainers/Shortcuts/explainer.md

 ### `short_name`

 Optional.
 Provides an abbreviated, human-readable label for the shortcut action.
 It is intended to be used where there is insufficient space to display the `name`.
-In its absense, systems looking for this key should fall back to `name`.
+In its absence, systems looking for this key should fall back to `name`.

 ### `description`